I Brought You My Bullets, You Brought Me Your Love: Legacy

 The music style that My Chemical Romance demonstrated in I Brought You My Bullets, You Brought Me Your Love has been considered influential of the sound of the emo music genre, due to its unorthodox composition style compared to contemporary emo bands at the time.
 In a 2022 retrospective article, Chris Payne of Stereogum wrote that while the album wasn't My Chemical Romance's best work, it helped combine several different genres into one, and stated that the album was a good start to "one of the greatest three-album runs in rock history", with the other two being Three Cheers for Sweet Revenge and The Black Parade (2006).

 While very few songs from I Brought You My Bullets, You Brought Me Your Love have been consistently performed at My Chemical Romance's live shows, "Vampires Will Never Hurt You" and "Our Lady Of Sorrows" became concert staples.
+"Drowning Lessons" stopped being played by 2004 since the band considered it bad luck to perform live.
+Since their reunion tour, "This Is the Best Day Ever" and "Demolition Lovers" were played for the first time in over twenty years.

-Two songs from the album, namely "Vampires Will Never Hurt You" and "Honey, This Mirror Isn't Big Enough For The Two Of Us", were included on the band's greatest hits album May Death Never Stop You, released on March 25, 2014.
+Two songs from the album, namely "Vampires Will Never Hurt You" and "Honey, This Mirror Isn't Big Enough for the Two Of Us", were included on the band's greatest hits album May Death Never Stop You, released on March 25, 2014.
 The compilation also features the band's three "Attic Demos".